michaellunzer/Home-Assistant-Custom-Component-Fortnite/README.md

 Nintendo Switch | `GAMEPAD`
 KBM | `KBM`

-## This custom-component (v0.1.2) was last tested on version 2021.10.6 of Home-Assistant
+## This custom-component (v2.0.0) is compatible with Home Assistant 2023.1.0 and later

+**⚠️ Breaking Change**: Version 2.0.0 introduces significant changes.
+See the [Migration Guide](MIGRATION_GUIDE.md) for upgrade instructions.

 ## Contributions are welcome!